machinetranslate/machinetranslate.org/customisation/filtering.md

 Parallel data can be filtered manually or automatically.

-To filter parallel data, risky translations and obvious noise are either dropped or fixed.
+To filter parallel data, translation pairs with obvious noise and risky translations are dropped.

-Risky translations include, for example:
+Obvious issues that are
+* Translations to the wrong language
+* Sentence pairs with mismatched URLs, names, or numbers
+* Sentence pairs with mismatched tags
+* Sentence pairs with mismatched length
+* Translations with broken encoding or invalid characters

+Some sentence pairs have issues that and more difficult to filter out.

 * Creative human translations
 * Translations that are structured differently than the original

-Obvious noise includes, for example:

-* Sentences with mismatched URLs, names, or numbers
-* Translated sentences that are equal to their original
+* Translations that are equal to the original
+* Translations from a third language
+* Very short input

+Preprocessing is often normalisation.
+* Decoding or encoding
+* Invalid characters
+* Leading or trailing whitespace
+* Alternative whitespace characters
+* Alternative punctuation characters

+Filtering and preprocessing can hurt translation quality, by removing or changing useful data.

 ### Tools